A lot of men come to the Porn Reboot program with severe limiting beliefs.

 Maybe you’re thinking something to the effect of, “There’s no point anymore, I’m going to fail no matter what I do.”

 I’m here to reassure you, my brother, that that’s not true.
-You may feel hopeless now but there is a solution in the Porn Reboot system that can save you from your porn addiction and compulsive sexual behavior.
+You may feel hopeless now but there is a solution in the porn addiction recovery system that can save you from your porn addiction problems and compulsive sexual behavior.
 Men who adhere to the system find themselves able to control their out-of-control behavior within 90 days and then continue to build better lives for themselves well into the future.

 But you don’t have to worry about the future right now, brother.
 Let’s focus on the present and work through why you feel so hopeless in your reboot.
 Hopelessness is a feeling that stems from the belief that you’re stuck.
 You have no reason to feel positive expectations or move toward the future in your life.
 These beliefs keep you stuck in the same place, creating a downward spiral.